 Stormwater generated within the Project Site during construction of the project components and during operation of the Proposed Action would not be discharged directly to surface waters, but would be directed to the municipal combined sewer system.
-Implementation of erosion and sediment control measures and stormwater management measures as part of the stormwater pollution prevention plan (SWPPP), and the proposed reclamation of stormwater for other uses such as irrigation of open space areas, would minimize potential impacts to the municipal stormwater system from the introduction of stormwater due to the Proposed Action.
-The Proposed Action would collect and reuse on site approximately 85 percent of the annual rainfall on the Project Site.
+(During wet weather conditions, overflow discharge from the combined sewer system is discharged into either the Hudson River or East River.)
+Implementation of erosion and sediment control measures, and stormwater management measures during construction, including the approved stormwater pollution prevention plan (SWPPP), and the proposed reclamation of stormwater for other uses such as irrigation of open space areas, would minimize potential impacts to the municipal stormwater system from the introduction of stormwater due to the Proposed Action.
 Therefore, no significant adverse impacts to water quality, aquatic habitat, or aquatic organisms would be expected to occur from construction or operation of the Proposed Action.

-4.1.2 ASSESSMENT OF EFH SPECIES
+ASSESSMENT OF EFH SPECIES

 Table I.2-2 lists the 15 managed fish species that have been identified by the NMFS as having EFH in the lower Hudson River estuary.
 King mackerel (Scomberomorus cavalla) and Spanish mackerel (Scomberomorus maculatus), for which EFH has been identified for the egg, larval, juvenile, and adult life stages, are considered southern species.
 These species are rarely found as far north as the mid-Atlantic or New York Bight, and are often associated with marine, offshore habitats.
-The sandbar shark (Carcharinus plumbeus) (EFH for larvae and adults) and sand tiger shark (Odontaspis taurus) (EFH for larvae and adults) are highly migratory shark species that rarely appear in the upper waters of the New York and New Jersey Harbor Estuary.
+The sandbar shark (Carcharinus plumbeus) (EFH for larvae and adults) and sand tiger shark (Odontaspis taurus) (EFH for larvae) are highly migratory shark species that rarely appear in the upper waters of the New York and New Jersey Harbor Estuary.

-153.0 The following sections present an analysis of EFH for each fish species and life stage for listed in Table I.2-2-including the likelihood that the species would occur within the vicinity of the WTC intake and outfalls.
+The following sections present an analysis of EFH for each fish species and life stage for listed in Table I.2-2-including the likelihood that the species would occur within the vicinity of the WTC intake and outfalls.